Workout

 1. Is it OK to do cupping at home?

-It is generally not recommended to do cupping at home without proper training and guidance from a professional.
+Most of the time, it is not recommended to do cupping at home unless you receive proper training and guidance from a professional.

 2. Is it good to do cupping everyday?

-It is not recommended to do cupping therapy every day, as it can cause skin irritation or bruising.
-It is best to consult with a professional and follow their recommendations for frequency and duration of cupping sessions.
+Doing cupping therapy every day is not a good practice since it can irritate the skin or leave bruises.
+It will be better to have a talk with a professional and for you to follow his/her recommendations for the frequency and duration of the cupping sessions.

 Bottom Line.